3 Quick And Easy Ways To Make Named Ranges

 Screenshot showing Prices range and cell E10.

-To do this we are going to use the LARGE Function in combination with our named ranges.
+To do this, we are going to use the LARGE Function in combination with our named ranges.

 1. Select cell E10 and type the following formula using our named range Prices.
-As you type Prices, Excel will show a drop down displaying the matched name.

 Screenshot showing Excel displaying the Named Range Prices as the LARGE formula is being typed.